userotti/suite/compatibility/mobile/suboptimal-configuration-for-mobile-viewport.md

 # How do I fix this ?

-Fixed by ensuring that the expected viewport is supplied to render optimized pages mobile devices correctly.
+Fixed by ensuring that the expected viewport is supplied to render optimized pages correctly on mobile devices.

 # Resources